Bruce Willis: Personal life

-Willis's acting role models are Gary Cooper, Robert De Niro, Steve McQueen, and John Wayne.
-He is left-handed.
+Willis's acting role models are Gary Cooper, Robert De Niro, Steve McQueen and John Wayne.
+He is left handed.
 He resides in the Brentwood neighborhood of Los Angeles with his family.

 On November 21, 1987, Willis married Demi Moore at the Golden Nugget Las Vegas.
 On December 20, the couple held a second reception for about 450 guests on a soundstage at Warner Bros.
 Studios Burbank.
 They have three daughters: Rumer (b.
 1988), Scout (b.
 1991), and Tallulah (b.
 1994).
 Willis and Moore announced their separation on June 24, 1998.
 They filed for divorce on October 18, 2000, and the divorce was finalized later that day.
-Regarding the divorce, Willis stated, "I felt I had failed as a father and a husband by not being able to make it work."
+Regarding the divorce, Willis stated: "I felt I had failed as a father and a husband by not being able to make it work."
 He credited actor Will Smith for helping him cope with the situation.
 He has maintained a close friendship with both Moore and her subsequent husband, actor Ashton Kutcher, and attended their wedding.

 Willis was engaged to actress Brooke Burns until they broke up in 2004 after ten months together.
 He married model Emma Heming in Turks and Caicos on March 21, 2009; guests included his three daughters, as well as Moore and Kutcher.
 The ceremony was not legally binding, so the couple wed again in a civil ceremony in Beverly Hills six days later.
 The couple has two daughters, one born in 2012 and another born in 2014.

-In August 2025, Emma revealed that she and Willis were now living in separate homes.
-Emma said that this was due to Willis' declining health, with his new, separate one story home being better suited to accommodate his progressing frontotemporal dementia.
+In August 2025, Emma said that she and Willis were now living in separate homes.
+Emma stated that this was due to Willis's declining health, with his new, separate one-story home being better suited to accommodate his progressing frontotemporal dementia.

 Health

 On February 16, 2023, Willis's family announced that he had been diagnosed with frontotemporal dementia.
 According to Gregg Day, a neurologist at the Mayo Clinic's Florida campus, the symptoms include difficulties with language and comprehension, and misinterpretation of instructions.
 In a statement, the family said that Willis's condition had progressed and that "challenges with communication are just one symptom of the disease".
 They expressed hope that media attention on Willis would raise awareness about the disease.
 Emma Willis's memoir The Unexpected Journey, which focuses on her experience as her husband's caregiver, was published in September 2025.

-According to Heming, as his condition progressed, Willis's family made the decision to have him live in a separate, one-story home designed to accommodate his needs and provide a calm environment.
-This arrangement was intended to prioritize the well-being of their two daughters, Mabel Ray and Evelyn Penn, ensuring they have a stable home life while still maintaining close contact with their father.
-Willis resides in this home with a full-time care team, and his family visits him regularly, often for meals and quality time.
-Despite the separation, the family emphasizes that the home remains filled with love, care, and laughter, reflecting their commitment to supporting Willis through his health challenges.
+As his condition progressed, Willis was moved to a separate, one-story home containing an on-site team providing full time support.
+In an August 2025 interview, Emma said the decision was made to prioritize the needs of their two daughters, and added that she believed Willis would have made the choice himself if he could.
+She said the family visits Willis "a lot" for meals and to spend time together.